lineality/cs-computer-science-curriculum/README.md

 # Approaches To Designing a "CS" Curriculum
-1. One method is to follow the curricula posted by established institutions: http://catalog.mit.edu/degree-charts/computer-science-engineering-course-6-3/ You could source a topic/skill list from this as a content map, and then source further instruction from online. https://www.khanacademy.org/  tends to be very reliable.
+1. Follow curricula posted by established institutions: http://catalog.mit.edu/degree-charts/computer-science-engineering-course-6-3/ You could source a topic/skill list from this as a content map, and then source further instruction from online.
+Note: This will likely be shifted towards abstract principles (and away from practical implementation) https://www.khanacademy.org/  tends to be very reliable.

-2. Another approach is to use the "standard technical interview" as your guide to compiling a primary skill/ability list: https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850
+2. Use "the standard technical interview" or "coding interview" as your guide to compiling a primary skill/ability list:
+Note: This will likely be shifted towards practical programming (and way from abstract principle discussion). https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850

 3. Another approach is extensive use of free code challenge and exam sites:
+(The idea being that in the course of doing so you will discover a cross section of practical and theoretical topics.)
 - leetcode https://leetcode.com/
 - edabyte https://edabit.com/
 - code signal  https://app.codesignal.com/